 A tax deferral is essentially what it sounds like: deferring the payment of your tax bill to a later date.
 This usually happens with a 401(k) or IRA.
 This can be a helpful move but may lead to a larger tax bill later on.
 It is also important to remember that you will most likely have to start taking RMDs, Required Minimum Distributions, from your deferred accounts when you turn 72.
 Keep this in mind because it could mean a bigger tax burden when the time comes!

 Unfortunately, even when we retire, your tax bill will not stop coming every year.
 Taxes in retirement are just as big of a deal even without a regular paycheck and planning for the additional tax dollars taken from your different retirement accounts and benefits is one of the most important steps you can take for your future.
 Luckily there are some strategies you can utilize for tax minimization like converting part or all of your traditional retirement account to a Roth IRA, bunching your itemized deduction, and using potentially tax-free life insurance proceeds.
 There is no catch-all solution for tax situations, and that is where we can help!

-We can help you create a plan tailored specifically to you.
-Click here to schedule your complimentary financial info session where you can learn about us, and we can learn about you.
-Everyone has a different vision for their retirement, different income levels to support it, and everyone has unique tax situations.
+Click here to schedule your complimentary financial info session where you can learn about our offerings and we can learn about your specific needs.
+Retirement plans are different for everyone depending on different income levels and unique tax situations.
 At Moore’s Wealth Management, we can help you create a tax minimization strategy as part of your overall retirement plan.